MicrosoftDocs/power-automate-docs/articles/guidance/automation-kit/use-automation-kit.md

 ---
-title: How to use the automation CoE toolkit | Microsoft Docs
+title: How to use the automation kit | Microsoft Docs
-description: How to use the automation CoE toolkit.
+description: How to use the automation kit.
 suite: flow
 documentationcenter: na
 author: grarchib